 The conference in Wellington in December 2013 had a strong focus on indigenous issues and made indigenous health services research a central theme of the conference, with four keynote speakers addressing indigenous health research, indigenous health sessions across all of the concurrent sessions in the conference programme, including one specifically focusing on Pacific health.
 Building on the success of the pre-conference workshop in Adelaide 2011, another pre-conference workshop was held to provide indigenous delegates with an opportunity to meet and make connections prior to the start of the main conference.

-This year’s conference in Melbourne will continue to support indigenous health services researchers by prioritising indigenous health issues and opportunities for networking within the conference programme in the following ways:
+This year’s conference on the Gold Coast will continue to support indigenous health services researchers by prioritising indigenous health issues and opportunities for networking within the conference programme in the following ways:

 For more info

 IHSRG Terms of Reference